annetlibeau/zdlra/README.md

 Steps to implement:

 Run zdlra.sql to add the protected database.
 From RMAN, register the database with the recovery appliance catalog.
-If this database will be backed up using an incremental level 1 strategy utilizing real-time redo, change the redo transport user to the virtual private catalog owner.
+If the database will be backed up using an incremental level 1 strategy utilizing real-time redo, change the redo transport user to the virtual private catalog owner.

 Run zdlra.bsh to update the RMAN configuration.